Helping your children after a suicide

 If we want our children to understand about supporting others and being supported in their difficult times, we need to demonstrate what caring for each other through difficult times means.

-For more information see the 'Related topics' list - located at the top left of this page.
+For more information have a look at the 'Related topics' list - located at the top left of this page.

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).